SauronLi/some-stars/README.md

 *   [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
 This challenge may take more than 100 days, follow your own pace.
 These videos may help too: https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw

-*   [tareksander/termux-gui-python-bindings](https://github.com/tareksander/termux-gui-python-bindings) - A Python library to interact with the Termux:GUI plugin

 ## Vue

 *   [MoeKoeMusic/MoeKoeMusic](https://github.com/MoeKoeMusic/MoeKoeMusic) - 一款开源简洁高颜值的酷狗第三方客户端 An open-source, concise, and aesthetically pleasing third-party client for KuGou that supports  Windows / macOS / Linux / Web :electron: